 Immediately after you get out of the water soak your waterproof camera or housing in fresh water.
-This washes away salt that will turn into crystals when it dries.
+This is essential snorkeling camera care.
+It washes away salt that will turn into crystals when it dries.
 These salt crystals are sharp and can harm your seals, and make buttons stick, leading to leaks.

 Most boat tours have a fresh water tank for this purpose.
 If you are at a beach, use a shower to rinse it.

 Sometimes when we don’t have a fresh water source we will bring a gallon freezer bag full of water to rinse our cameras in, or you can use a small cooler.

 If that is not possible, then wrap your camera in a towel soaked in salt water, keeping it wet until you get to fresh water.
 This will prevent salt crystals from forming.